 The first 50 days have been challenging (in a good way...I think!) like I knew they would.
 I'll have days of feeling like I have legs made of jelly and other days where I feel fantastic - there seems to be no pattern to it, but I’m just trying to listen to my body and hope it sees me through to the 100.
 My lovely friend Luca (also a Digme Centurion, and someone I have also made a lifelong friend through Digme) said I would experience days of extreme highs and days of extreme lows - and boy is he right!
 I've been trying to document the journey as best as possible using an app called '1 Second Everyday', where I'm taking 1 second of footage for every class.
 Some of the entries so far are so hilarious - I can't wait to share it at the end of this journey.

-I'm a natural early-riser, so I like to try and get my rides done first thing where possible - though I do have evening classes that I love (like Daisy's Tuesday evening class).
-I have a pretty good routine now; you'll always find me in Matt's 6:30am Wednesday class, and I always book at least one (if not two, if I can) classes with Chloe and Annie every week; both of whom I just cannot champion enough.
-I also love Ben's Friday morning class, and on a weekend at the moment I try to get along to the 8am classes with Frances and Gill, who are both also brilliant.
+I'm a natural early-riser, so I like to try and get my rides done first thing where possible - though I do have evening classes that I love.
+I have a pretty good routine now; you'll always find me in Dan's 6:30am Tuesday class, and I always book at least one (if not two, if I can) classes with Chloe and Annie every week; both of whom I just cannot champion enough.
+I also love Ben's Friday morning class, and on a weekend at the moment I try to get along to the 8am classes with Frances who is also brilliant.
 That's the great thing about Digme - every instructor has their own teaching style and every class is different and challenging in its own way.

 A huge thank you to everyone who has asked about the challenge along the way or encouraged me to keep going, it's so appreciated and really does keep me motivated (especially my husband Aled, who is yet to complain even once about the 5:30am alarms or late-night TV dinners as I fit classes in around work).
 Little things like pre-spin catch-ups with Caitlin, a mid-class fist bump from Luca or an end-of-class high-five from Pete, have been brilliant to keep me positive.
 And Laura (Leonie) and her brilliant Richmond front-of-house team... you guys are just the best!
 I'm very lucky to be surrounded by so many fantastic people and so grateful to Digme for introducing me to them.